noraworld/pokedex/README.md

 # Pokedex
 Search pokemons you want to know by CLI and Ruby interface.

+:warning: This project is forked from [fanzeyi/pokemon.json](https://github.com/fanzeyi/pokemon.json), but independent.

 :warning: **This project is WIP!** Stay tuned!

 ## Installation